 The Clover device records offline payments when a merchant attempts a transaction without a network or Wi-Fi connection.
 In this scenario, the device also can't verify the payment gateway or check if the card is valid and has sufficient funds.

-The Remote Pay SDK provides three settings that can override the merchantβs settings for offline payments.
-The settings can be understood by the level of risk the merchant must accept if an offline payment is eventually declined.
+The Remote Pay SDK provides three settings that can override the merchant’s settings for offline payments.
+The settings are based on the level of risk the merchant must accept if an offline payment is eventually declined.

 Allowing any offline payment with one of the following per-transaction settings overrides any merchant-configured limits on these riskier transactions.
 This includes the limit on days before going online, as well as the amount limit on each transaction and the total offline payments limit.